redhat-openstack/website/source/uncategorized/user-stories.html.md

 ![](Thoughtworks.png "fig:Thoughtworks.png") - [ThoughtWorks](http://thoughtworks.com)

-*[A co-worker] and I have been spiking out OpenStack and out of all the Distro's available, without any doubt (obviously as its from Redhat) RDO is the best for the following reasons:-*
+*[A co-worker] and I have been spiking out OpenStack and out of all the Distro's available, without any doubt (obviously as it's from Redhat) RDO is the best for the following reasons:-*

 1.  *Idempotent*
 2.  *Best Documentation*